 A tenant who is illegally evicted can either sue the landlord (either in civil court or small claims court) or use the illegal eviction as a defense or countersuit to an eviction lawsuit.

 After trying to illegally evict a tenant, the landlord might decide to go to court and bring an eviction lawsuit against the tenant.
 Even if the eviction lawsuit is valid (most likely because the tenant failed to pay rent or violated the lease), the tenant could still bring evidence that the landlord tried to illegally evict the tenant and then receive damages from the landlord for the illegal eviction.

 If the tenant sues the landlord through the civil court, then the tenant can also ask the court for an injunction (or order) against the landlord prohibiting the landlord from illegally evicting the tenant again.
 Injunctions are not, however, allowed as a remedy in small claims court.

 A landlord who illegally evicts a tenant in California is liable to the tenant for certain damages.
 Whether the tenant sues in civil court or small claims court, the tenant may recover the following amounts:

 The tenant may also be awarded court costs and attorney fees.

-If you decide to sue your landlord for an illegal eviction, check California law (you’ll find the California rules prohibiting self-help evictions at Cal.
+If you decide to sue your landlord over an illegal eviction, check out California law (you'll find the California rules prohibiting self-help evictions at Cal.
 Civ.
 Code § 789.3).
 See the Laws and Legal Research section of this site for advice on finding and reading statutes.